POLICIES AND PROCEDURES

 - f)Provide a valid unique email address not associated with any other MONAT Market Partner’s account;

-- g)Provide a valid unique credit card not associated with any other MONAT Market Partner’s account;
+- g)Provide a valid unique credit card or payment method not associated with any other MONAT Market Partner’s account;

 - h)Not be in prison or otherwise confined to a correctional institution;